Biratus/shatter.js/README.md

 Uses a custom build of [D3.js](https://github.com/mbostock/d3) to generate the Voronoi diagram used to split up the given image.

+## Updates to v1.0.0

+Breaking changes, documentation to follow.

 ## Install

 Get dependencies: